-The traffic calming effect of narrower lanes is well documented.
-Vehicle speeds reduce and safety increases as lanes narrow down to about 10.5 feet from the North American standard of 12 feet.
+The traffic-calming effect of narrower lanes is well documented.
+Vehicle speeds reduce, and safety increases as lanes narrow down to about 10.5 feet from the North American standard of 12 feet.

 What would this narrowing mean in terms of cost for a typical new urban development?
 About 10 percent of the surface area for these developments is traffic lanes.
 This excludes curbside parking, driveways, sidewalks, boulevards, parking lots, etc. So, narrowing by 10 percent from 12 feet to 10.8 feet would free up 1 percent of land area.

-This is nice but we can do a lot better.
+This is nice, but we can do a lot better.
 If we were to replace most suburban two-lane streets with either one-way streets or lanes with swales, the savings would be over 3 percent.
-And if we could replace arterial roads with through roads the savings would be another 2 percent.
+And if we could replace arterial roads with through roads, the savings would be another 2 percent.

 So now, we have reduced traffic lanes by 50 percent, which means just 5 percent of a typical new urban development is devoted to traffic.
-With reduced speeds and road, surface mobility is bound to suffer.
+With reduced speeds and roads, surface mobility is bound to suffer.
 This is an enormous cost in time and money.

 There are two ways that more than make up for the reduced mobility from narrow lanes.

 First, beef up through roads (orange in the diagram).
-Increasing the number of through road lanes, and increasing even flow with roundabouts, can increase average speeds and reduce peak speeds at the same time.
+Increasing the number of through-road lanes, and increasing even flow with roundabouts, can increase average speeds and reduce peak speeds at the same time.

 Second, create a rideshare transit network (purple in the diagram).
 This creates even flow cross-town mobility at about 40 miles per hour with no intersections.